-- The Head will review the Schools' first-aid needs following any changes to staff, building/site, activities, off-site facilities, etc.; - The Appointed Person monitors the number of trained first aiders, alerts them to the need for refresher courses and organises their training sessions; - The Appointed Person also monitors the emergency first-aid training received by other staff and organises appropriate training; and - The Head checks the contents of the first-aid boxes termly.
+- The Head will review the Schools' first-aid needs following any changes to staff, building/site, activities, off-site facilities, etc.; - The Appointed Person monitors the number of trained first aiders, alerts them to the need for refresher courses and organises their training sessions; - The Appointed Person also monitors the emergency first-aid training received by other staff and organises appropriate training; and - The Appointed Person checks the contents of the first-aid boxes termly.

-3. PROVIDING INFORMATION
+3. Providing information

 The Head will ensure that staff are informed about the Schools' first-aid arrangements in their Induction Training.
-All staff are made aware of the locations of the first aid boxes on initial induction at the School.
+All staff are made aware of the locations of the first aid boxes and defibrillator on initial induction at the School.
+First Aid boxes, defibrillators and the names of key First Aid contacts are clearly signposted throughout the School premises.

-4. PROVISION
+4. Provision